querielo/playcanvas-texture-repetition/README.md

 # PlayCanvas Texture Repetition

 Read more about preventing texture repetition [here](https://iquilezles.org/articles/texturerepetition/).
 The project is just a copy/paste of https://www.shadertoy.com/view/Xtl3zf and integration it into PlayCanvas.
-I had written [a similar solution before Iq's solution](https://www.shadertoy.com/view/Xtl3zf) but it has 3 lookups of original texture instead of 2, so I prefer Iq's solution.
+I had written [a similar solution before Iq's solution](https://www.shadertoy.com/view/Xtl3zf) but it has 3 lookups instead of 2, so I prefer Iq's solution.
 Consider the project as PoC.

 PlayCanvas project: https://playcanvas.com/project/1080774/overview/texture-repetition